Krook9d/PurpleLab/README.md

 The lab contains :

 - A web interface with a complete front end to control features
-- The Virtualbox tool with a ready-to-use Windows 10 VM
+- The Virtualbox tool with a ready-to-use Windows 10 VM and forensic tools
 - A Flask back end
 - A mysql database
-- A pfsense (coming soon)
-- A linux VM (coming soon)
+- An elasticsearch server

 # Installation procedure